Kevin Granata: Death

 Granata was a victim of the Virginia Tech shooting on April 16, 2007.
-Upon hearing a commotion from his office on the third floor of Norris Hall, he brought 20 students from a nearby classroom into his office, where the door could be locked.
+Upon hearing from a professor from across the hall from his office on the third floor of Norris Hall that there were potential shootings going on on the second floor, he brought the professor and his 20 students from a nearby classroom into his office, where the door could be locked.
 He and another professor, Wally Grant, then went downstairs to investigate the situation when they were both shot by Seung-Hui Cho; Grant was wounded and survived from a shoulder injury, but Granata died from an injury to his temple.
 He was 45 years old.
-None of the students locked in Granata's office were injured or killed.
+Neither the professor or any of the students locked in Granata's office were injured or killed.

 One of Granata's fellow Virginia Tech engineering professors, Dr. Liviu Librescu, was also killed in the shootings.
 The Engineering Science and Mechanics Department Head, Dr. Ishwar Puri, remembered Granata and Librescu in a statement as "world-class" researchers.
 Dr. Puri stated about Granata, "The use of his research by other scholars worldwide had put him on a trajectory to become a notable star in these fields."

 Memorial services were held in Blacksburg and a funeral Mass at Christ the King Church in Toledo, Ohio, where his parents, Joseph and Mildred, and siblings live, was later held.